fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ### app.e2e-spec.ts

-You can see the Jasmine test format is almost identical to the the unit tests we wrote earlier.
+You can see the Jasmine test format is almost identical to the unit tests we wrote earlier.

 ```typescript
 import { AppPage } from './app.po';